Skip to main content

 • Do I get to live in the dorms?

-At UNC and Regis, students may choose to live in the dorms.
-At UCCS, on-campus apartments are available to students.
+At Regis, UCCS, and UNC, students may choose to live in the dorms.
+At UCCS, on-campus apartments are also available to students.

 • Will I take a full 15-hour course load each semester?